 Address: 1228 West Avenue, Lancaster, CA 93534

 There’s more to the restaurant than just big pancakes and cleverly concealed booths.
 They’ve been awarded the best breakfast in Lancaster for over 20 years.
 Check out the wheel when you get your seat.
-The team spins the wheel whenever a train passes by, and the table that it lands on gets free food!
+The team spins the wheel whenever a train passes, and the table it lands on gets free food!

 The Grilled Halibut will have you wanting to come back time and again.
 Your kids will love the entire experience in this one-of-a-kind diner.
 The ambiance is fun and friendly, so be ready for excellent food and a great time!